panoply/syncify/docs/src/views/docs/introduction/what-is-syncify.md

 Syncify is a specialized CLI tool crafted for Shopify theme development, offering a robust alternative to the Shopify CLI.
 Designed for developers, agencies, and teams, it provides a high-performance, customizable solution that enhances productivity through a structured yet flexible approach to store development.
 Syncify integrates seamlessly with modern tooling, addressing the complex demands of e-commerce SaaS-facing webshop creation.

 The inception of Syncify was driven by an apparent necessity within the Shopify developer community, which has long sought tools that work in harmony with the intricate demands of modern e-commerce SaaS-facing webshop development.
 Despite significant investment by Shopify, their open-source offerings for theme development via the Shopify CLI remains malnourished in features and functionality with most advancements focused on subset capabilities that cater to novices, often ignoring the needs of the experienced in this eco-system.
+Syncify is the independent open source alternative that has been engineered from the ground up to not only outperform Shopify's current offerings, but to bring developers a tool that actually works and does not impede upon their productivity.

 ---